Tensorflow with Fable-Elmish. A Failed Try

 });

-is changing UI from callback functions.
+All the ui. calls are changing the UI from callback functions.

 let train (tfmodel) (onIteration) (model) dispatch =